cpouthier/backupcopy/README.md

 # Backup Copy

-This script is designed to automate the export of the most recent restore point of a Kubernetes application to a secondary storage location using also Veeam Kasten data management platform.
+This blueprint is designed to automate the export of the most recent restore point of a Kubernetes application to a secondary storage location using also Veeam Kasten data management platform.

-## Here's a breakdown of its functionality:
+## Here's a breakdown of its functionality

-### Set Variables:
-APPLICATION_NAMESPACE=*yourapplication*: Specifies the Kubernetes namespace of the application.

-SECONDARY_LOCATION_PROFILE=*yoursecondaryrepository*: Defines the profile name for the secondary storage location.

 ### Identify the Latest Local Restore Point:

 This part of the script retrieves the most recent restore point within the specified application namespace that has been previously exported.

 It uses kubectl to list restore points, sorts them by creation timestamp, and filters out those already associated with an export profile.